Why Book Direct

 The O’Flahertys

-The land of Iar Connacht stretched from the castle to Bunowen and the plain of Murrisk in Mayo over to Moycullen on the banks of Louh Corrib.
+The land of Iar Connacht stretched from the castle to Bunowen and the plain of Murrisk in Mayo over to Moycullen on the banks of Lough Corrib.
 This was the land if the O'Flaherty clan, lords of Connacht and masters of Ballynahinch.
 It was into this family that the most famous resident of Ballynahinch married - Grace O'Malley, the pirate queen of Connacht - who married Donal O'Flaherty or Dónal an Chogaidh (Donal of the battles).
 This was about the year of 1546 when Grace was 16.
 The marriage united two of the most powerful families in the country and bonded the lands of Murrisk and Iar Connacht.

 Ballynahinch was just one of the many castles the O'Flahertys held.
 The others were at Aughnanure, Doon, Moycullen, Bunowen and Renvyle.
 Donal at this time was tánaiste (second in command or heir apparent) to Donal Crone, ruler of all Connacht.
-Grace divided her tume between Bunowen and Ballynahinch, Bunowen being the newer building of the two.
+Grace divided her time between Bunowen and Ballynahinch, Bunowen being the newer building of the two.
 They had four children and on the death of Donal (it was said that he was murdered by the Joyce clan as revenge for the seizure of Hen's Castle on Lough Corrib), Grace took over as head of the family - some saying she was a better 'man' than her late husband.

 Her life as a pirate is well known, as is her famous meeting with Queen Elizabeth I in September 1593.
 These two formidable ladies met on equal terms as queen to queen.
 They spoke in Latin, and of the only Irish woman chieftain ever to appear in court it was written "In the wild grandeur of her mien erect and high Before the English Queen she dauntless stood".

 In 1584 the Queen appointed Murrough na dTuadh O'Flaherty as the head of clan against the wishes of the vast majority of the O'Flahertys, causing a split in the clan.
 In the same year Murrough na dTuadh captured the fortress of Ballynahinch, but Grace's sons, Owen and Murrough, recaptured it later in 1584.
-Grace's son Murrough retained possesion of the castle until early in the seventeenth century.
+Grace's son Murrough retained possession of the castle until early in the seventeenth century.

 A sad footnore to the O'Flaherty connection with Ballynahinch - in 1586 Sir Richard Bingham, governor of Connacht, and arch-enemy of Grace, appointed his brother Captain John Bingham as lieutenant of the area.
 In the same year, Captain Bingham with 500 men captured Grace's son, Owen O'Flaherty, and 18 of his followers along with 4,000 cattle, 500 stud mares and horses, and a thousand sheep.
 With the livestock and men, he went to Ballynahinch.

 A contemporary account describes Owen's last hours.
 "That evening he (John Bingham) caused the said eighteen persons without trial or good cause, to be hanged.
-The next night following, a false alarm was raised in the camp in the dead of night, the said Owen being fast bound in the cabin of Grene O'Molloy (Grace O'Malley) and at that instant the said Owen was cruelly murdered, having twelve deadly wounds, and in that miserable spot he ended his unfortunate days."
+The next night following, a false alarm was raised in the camp in the dead of night, the said Owen being fast bound in the cabin of Grace O'Molloy (Grace O'Malley) and at that instant the said Owen was cruelly murdered, having twelve deadly wounds, and in that miserable spot he ended his unfortunate days."
 If anyone has a good reason to haunt the castle it might be Owen O'Flaherty.

 The mystery of where pirate queen Grace O'Malley or Granuaile's last resting place is has never been solved, but it is generally thought to be Clare Island in Clew Bay.
 She died in 1603 - the same year as Queen Elizabeth I.